Pacific Science Center

-Pacific Science Center is an independent, non-profit science center in Seattle with a mission to ignite curiosity and fuel a passion for discovery, experimentation, and critical thinking.
-Pacific Science Center serves more than 1 million people each year at its campus adjacent to Seattle Center, at the Mercer Slough Environmental Education Center in Bellevue, Washington, and in communities and classrooms across the state of Washington.
+Pacific Science Center (PacSci) is a nonprofit science education organization in Seattle, Washington, United States.
+Its main science museum is on the ground of the Seattle Center near Downtown Seattle with auxiliary facilities in Bellevue, Washington.
+Pacific Science Center was founded in 1962 and reused the United States Science Pavilion that was built for the Century 21 Exposition.
+The Seattle campus has more than 1 million visitors each year.

 Organization

 Pacific Science Center sits on 7.1 acre of land at the southwest corner of Seattle Center.
 A satellite campus, the Mercer Slough Environmental Education Center, is a collaboration between Pacific Science Center and the City of Bellevue, Washington with educational programming for all ages about environmental stewardship, wetland ecology and nature awareness.
 Pacific Science Center also offers year-round youth, teen, family and adult programs, including summer camps in various Puget Sound locations, science-themed 21+ events and research weekends.

 Pacific Science Center's outreach program, Science On Wheels, has a fleet of vans that bring hands-on science education to schools throughout the Pacific Northwest.
 The center also has a division of staff whose purpose is to assist teachers in teaching science to their students.